 6. Enlist Support Before Divorce

 Any drastic life change has an impact on your mental and emotional state.
 Having a support system in place often helps you through this difficult process.
-You don’t necessarily need to make your situation public, but to have a shoulder or two to lean on when things get tough definitely helps lessen the blow.
+You don’t necessarily need to make your situation public, but having a shoulder or two to lean on when things get tough helps lessen the blow.

 This can be friends or family or even one of the many groups out there designed to help people going through similar trials.
 If nothing else, it helps to be reminded you’re not in this alone.